-- (i) This section applies to any DA that relates to the subdivision of land into no more than two lots and to which Part 6 applies, which results in the removal of PKFTs and/or shelter trees. - (ii) Where a proponent chooses to seek the removal of PKFTs and/or shelter trees in accordance with a DA, provision must be made to compensate for the loss of the associated habitat. - (iii) To ensure that the provision of compensation is: - equivalent to the importance of habitat to be removed - geographically appropriate so as to contribute to the longterm conservation and viability of Campbelltown's koalas the proponent shall be required to compensate for the loss of any PKFTs and/or shelter trees at the following ratio of replacement trees (or the monetary equivalent1) for every individual tree that is removed:
+(i) This section applies to any DA that relates to the construction of a single residential dwelling, and/or subdivision of land into ≤ two lots, and/ or requires the removal of no more than two (P)KFTs for each hectare of assessable land.

+(ii) Where a proponent chooses to seek the removal of (P)KFTs or shelter trees in accordance with a DA, provision must be made to compensate for the loss of the associated habitat.

+(iii) To ensure that the provision of compensation is:

+- equivalent to the importance of habitat to be removed - geographically appropriate so as to contribute to the longterm conservation and viability of Campbelltown's koalas the proponent shall be required to compensate for the loss of any (P)KFTs or shelter trees at the following ratio of replacement trees (or the monetary equivalent1) for every individual tree that is removed:

-(a) Small (DBH <100 mm) 1:10 (b) Medium (DBH >100< 300 mm) 1:15 (c) Large (DBH >300 mm)
+(a) Small (DBH<100 mm) 1:10

+(b) Medium (DBH>100<300 mm) 1:15

+(c) Large (DBH>300 mm) 1:20